realArcherL/WebPage-Classifier-Engine/README.md

 ### Port Scanning
 #### Literature
-Port scanning on the onion link will help me assess the number of services it's running and help me decide which service to connect to.
+Port scanning on the onion link will help one assess the number of services it's running and decide which service to connect to.

 The port_scanner is ```seprate function()``` can be called without the need of calling the ```point_function()```.
 ```python